BinaryBeast/BinaryBeast_API_Node.js/README.md

   string `replay`		A URL to the replay_pack for this match

   string `map`  	    The first map played (this will change later, as it doesn't currently support reporting a series of games from this service)

   string `notes`		An optional description of the match

-  boolean `force`		You can pass in true for this paramater, to force advancing the team even if he has no opponent (it would have thrown an error otherwise)
+  boolean `force`		You can pass in true for this parameter, to force advancing the team even if he has no opponent (it would have thrown an error otherwise)

 ### bb.team.getOpponent(tourney_team_id, callback)

 Retrieve the current opponent of a team

-Note: All this method wil give you is the tourney_team_id of the opponent, if you need more information, use bb.team.load(tourney_team_id)
+Note: All this method will give you is the tourney_team_id of the opponent, if you need more information, use bb.team.load(tourney_team_id)

 Evaluating the returned o_tourney_team_id will tell you what status of the requested team: